yuyang95/UnmixingDM/README.md

 For training the unmixing net, change the file path and run the following code.

-python Unmixing.py train --dataset_name 'Chikusei' --n_blocks 3 --epochs 50 --batch_size 8 --gpus "1"
+python Unmixing.py train

 After training, run the following code to get the abundance maps.

-python Unmixing.py infer --dataset_name 'Chikusei' --n_blocks 3 --gpus "0"
+python Unmixing.py infer

 After that, we can obtain the inferred abundance in `./datasets/inferred_abu/`.